Drug Addiction Trends

 Government agencies like NIDA continue to monitor trends in drug addiction and experts in the field of drug addiction treatment also are keenly aware of patterns of drug addiction in the population.

-The Hills Treatment Center is a prime example of this proactive approach that their staff takes, let by eminent addiction specialist Dr. Howard C. Samuels.
+The Hills Treatment Center is a prime example of this proactive approach that their staff takes, let by eminent addiction specialist Dr. The Hill’s Program Director C. Samuels.
 If you think your teen may be experimenting with pure powdered caffeine, or perhaps you or someone you know has used powdered caffeine in an uncontrolled manner, consult with The Hills about your dilemma.
 Be cautious about powdered energy drinks and unregulated supplements, and always consult your physician before ingesting any unprescribed substances.
 At The Hills, they care about your health and well being.